Getting to know

 How to Enjoy Sangiovese Wine

-Sangiovese Wine Pairing
+Sangiovese Wine Pairings

-The best Sangiovese pairing ideas includes roasted and gamey meats, cured sausage, grilled pork, BBQ, herbal stuffed chicken, chicken Parmesan, and hard cheeses.
+The best Sangiovese pairing ideas includes roasted and gamey meats, cured sausage, grilled pork, BBQ, herbal stuffed chicken, chicken parmesan, and hard cheeses.

 Practical Tips for Drinking Sangiovese Wine